captainchicken2023/Credit-Risk-Classification/Credit_Risk/report-template.md

 * Does performance depend on the problem we are trying to solve?
 (For example, is it more important to predict the `1`'s, or predict the `0`'s? )

+Given the nature of our assignment, it was crucial to ensure that our model could correctly predict when an application was low risk.

+At 95% accuracy, the first model appeared to do a very good job predicting which loans will be healthy as opposed to high-risk.
+However, the model was flawed in that it is lopsided- it contained far more healthy loan entries.
+If put to use, many high-risk applications could receive approval which may then lead to losses for the loan company.
+I would not use this model.

+Instead, I would opt for the second model.
+The resampled set had a balance of healthy vs unhealthy loans and the resulting accuracy increased to 99%